Spectrumsun/eventmanager/README.md

 # Test
 To run test navigate to app folder in the command line and type
-* npm test - to run server test
+* npm test - To run server test
-* npm run test:client - to run client test
+* npm run test:client -To run client test
+* npm run test:e2e - To run end to end test

 # FAQs